 222 W Madison St, Pulaski, TN 38478

 Within 15 calendar days after receipt of the complaint, ADA Coordinator will meet with the complainant to discuss the complaint and the possible resolutions.
 Within 15 calendar days of the meeting, ADA Coordinator will respond in writing, and where appropriate, in format that is accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of Giles County Government and offer options for substantive resolution of the complaint.

-Within 15 calendar days after receipt of the appeal, the Giles County Mayor or designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the Giles County Mayor or designee will respond in writing, and, where appropriate, in a format that is accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the Giles County Executive or designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the Giles County Executive or designee will respond in writing, and, where appropriate, in a format that is accessible to the complainant, with a final resolution of the complaint.

 ADA Transition Plan

 Onsite Provisions in compliance with the ADA include: